MicrosoftDocs/bot-docs/articles/dotnet/formflow-formbuilder.md

 ---
-title: Customize a form using FormBuilder in the Bot Builder SDK for .NET | Microsoft Docs
+title: Customize a form using FormBuilder | Microsoft Docs
 description: Learn how to customize a form using FormBuilder with the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, FormFlow, FormBuilder
 author: kbrandl
 manager: rstand
 ms.topic: article